Metrication in Canada: Experience

-The use of metric or imperial measurements varies by age and region.
+The use of metric or imperial measurements varies by age and region, with metric dominant among those under the age of 50.
 Canadians who have received only metric instruction in school (from the early 1970s) are more familiar with metric measurements.
 Quebec has implemented metrication more fully.
-The use of imperial units is more common in rural areas than in the rest of the country, where opposition to metrication was strongest, rather than in urban areas.

 Canadians are exposed to both metric and imperial units, and it is not unusual for there to be references to both metres and feet, square metres and acres, or grams and ounces in the same conversation.

 Temperature

-Despite the exclusive use of degrees Celsius in weather reports, some Canadians still use Fahrenheit.
-Most outdoor thermometers display temperatures in both Fahrenheit and Celsius.
-Additionally, outdoor signs usually display Celsius with occasional references to Fahrenheit.
-Inside newer buildings, digital and analog thermostats display temperature settings in degrees Celsius or Fahrenheit.
+For weather Celsius is nearly universally used by Canadians and outdoor signs usually display Celsius.
+However, outdoor window thermometers display temperatures in both Fahrenheit and Celsius.
+Inside newer buildings, digital and analogue thermostats display temperature settings in degrees Celsius or Fahrenheit.
 Environment Canada still offers an imperial unit option beside metric units.

+For baking both Celsius and Fahrenheit are used.

 Products and retail

 Many food and retail products are sold according to metric units, though this is not always the case.
 The price of a piece of meat, for example a steak, is typically advertised per pound, but the price printed on the package is per kilogram; the latter is calculated.
 The prices of fruits and vegetables are usually advertised in pounds, although the price per kilogram is also displayed, usually in smaller type.
 More expensive items such as deli, meats, and fish are often advertised per 100 grams.
 Many, but not all, products are sold in imperial sizes, but labelled in metric units.
 An example of this is butter, which is sold in a 454 gram package (and labelled as such), even though it represents one pound (and in many cases is also labelled with the imperial unit).
 This is known as "soft metric" (as opposed to a "hard metric" system, where packages and measures are generally sold in "round numbers"; in a hard metric system, butter might come in a 500 g package).
 Mandatory nutrition facts labelling (the Nutrition Facts Table) uses metric units for several basic nutrients, although serving sizes can be described in any form of unit (can, cup, quantity, etc.).